frsyuki/spread/README.md

 ### remove(key:Raw) -> success:Boolean
 Removes a map from the storage.
-A column named "data" in the *map* will be stored on DS.
-Other columns are stored on MDS.

 Returns true if it succeeded.
 Otherwise, it returns false.